vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 Though Microsoft Bot framework claims to support streaming for both C# and Python SDKs, its quite disappointing that there is no sample, blog or any example on how to use it.

-For this I did not find any example and dumped it !
+For below, I did not find any example and dumped it !
 Keep an eye on updates on examples, if you can find real streaming example.

 [Python lib for streaming in Bot](https://pypi.org/project/botframework-streaming/)

-At the moment, this library seems to be not in use or under development.
+At the moment, this library seems to be either not in use or even under development.
+The links here to the source code also do not work !!
 Surprisingly, even for the C# version, no concrete example and guide was available.

 ## STREAMING MODE - Workaround

-In absence of real streaming implementation, a workaround is possible that can send updated content to a bot's activity to make it "look like" as it is streaming !!
+In absence of real streaming implementation, a possible **working** workaround can be to send updated content to a bot's activity to make it "look like" as if, it is streaming !!

 The back end API in our example should support this.

-The concept is that if there are 26 chunks (a to z) that are sent by back end API (for example, generative AI may be streaming tokens, like on Copilot), then we send :
+The concept is that if there are 26 chunks (a to z) that are sent by back end API (for example, generative AI may be streaming tokens, just like on Copilot), then we send to the bot interface:

 **a** to a new activity that is created with id say "ACT_ID"

-a + b to update the same activity with id "ACT_ID"
+**a + b** to update the same activity with id "ACT_ID"

-a + b + c to update the same activity with id "ACT_ID"
+**a + b + c** to update the same activity with id "ACT_ID"

-a + b + c + d to update the same activity with id "ACT_ID"
+**a + b + c + d** to update the same activity with id "ACT_ID"

-a + b + c + d + e to update the same activity with id "ACT_ID"
+**a + b + c + d + e** to update the same activity with id "ACT_ID"

 and so on.

 This should work but of course, update of activity is not possible as on date on emulator or web chat, so we cannot really test it unless we integrate this with "msteams" channel.
-What we would experience with the example below is new activities being spit out on the channel, each having additional content !
+What we would experience with the example below on emulator/web chat is new activities being spit out on the channel, each having additional content !

+This approach has a drawback that you end up re-sending data again and again which was already sent out - so more data transfer out from Cloud, a little overhead & cost !

 ### Create a mocked streaming API

 We had added 'flask' already on test requirements, will use flask to simulate streaming response.

 Let us assume API would receive chunks of data from a LLM.
 A data chunk can be in your required format, for example as below.
-The mocked API below based on the "Accept" header streams the data or just return entire response in single chunk !
+The mocked API below based on the "Accept" header, either streams the data or just return entire response in single chunk !

 **response_stream.jsonl**
 ```json lines